KevinBatdorf/code-block-pro/readme.txt

 = 1.2.8 - 2022-08-31 =
-- Compatability: Disable Prismatic.
-They use an encoding function on all code indescriminately, breaking this plugin.
+- Compatibility: Disable Prismatic.
+They use an encoding function on all code indiscriminately, breaking this plugin.

 = 1.2.7 - 2022-08-31 =
 - Fix: Add style overrides for the Hueman theme (and generally good overrides)